NextUrban/Livability_by_Twitter/README.md

 The R commands regarding the all prior processes are available at [Rcode](https://github.com/NextUrban/Livability_by_Twitter/blob/master/Rcodes.R).
 Using the latest commands at the end of the code, you would be able to extract the target keywords or hashtags on every data collection attempt.

-Note: In case of recieving new errors, you may search the error message to find the new solution.
-Moreover, ocassionally you might need to regenerate the authentication keys only at the first connection attempt.
+Note: In case of receiving new errors, you may search the error message to find the new solution.
+Moreover, occasionally you might need to regenerate the authentication keys only at the first connection attempt.

-Furthur details regarding the data characteristics are provided below:
+Further details regarding the data characteristics are provided below:

  * [Data dictionary](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object)
  * [geospatial metadata](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object)